Origent/ServeRmore/README.md

 ldd /opt/R/bin/exec/R
 ```

-There's also a way to introduce print log statements int the Lambda R Runtime layer that will add log entries into AWS CloudWatch from AWS Lambda.
+There's also a way to introduce print log statements in the Lambda R Runtime layer that will add log entries into AWS CloudWatch from AWS Lambda.
 Once inside the Docker container, change directories and view the following file:
 ```
 ServeRmore/layer/r-runtime/build/layers/r-runtime/build/layer/R/library/base/R/Rprofile
 ```